-In addition, the study described how the Steady-Yellow-Arrow confusion became problematic for one of the intersections operated under lead-lag PPLT phasing sequence with a high LT volume (LT V/C ratio of 0.97).
-In that case, LT drivers during the leading-protected phase were likely to enter the intersection at the onset of the steady yellow arrow signal.
-Next, because of the high LT volume, the leading-protected phase was most likely to be terminated at the same time as the adjacent through movement signal phase.
-And then, if a driver stopped in the intersection due to the Steady-Yellow-Arrow confusion, they could mistakenly believe that a cross-street movement would be deployed because they would see that indications for the LT and adjacent through movements turned red.
+In addition, the study described how the steady-yellow-arrow confusion became problematic for one of the intersections operated under a lead-lag PPLT phasing sequence with high LT volumes (an LT V/C ratio of 0.97).
+In that case, during the leading-protected phase, LT drivers were likely to enter the intersection at the onset of the steady yellow arrow signal.
+Next, because of the high LT volumes, the leading-protected phase was most likely to be terminated at the same time as the adjacent through-movement signal phase.
+Then, if a driver had stopped in the intersection because of steady-yellow-arrow confusion, they may have mistakenly believed that a cross-street movement would begin because they could see that the indications for the LT and adjacent through-movements turned red.

-The study recommends using extended red clearance interval, about 3-4 seconds, between the steady yellow arrow and the FYA to improve the safety of confused LT drivers.
+The study recommended using an extended red clearance interval, about 3-4 seconds, between the steady yellow arrow and the FYA to improve the safety of confused LT drivers.

-NCHRP project 3-54 analyzed LT crashes associated with the following permissive LT indications at 24 subject intersections located in 8 states (Brehmer et al., 2003): green ball, flashing red arrow, flashing red ball, and flashing yellow ball.
+NCHRP project 3-54 analyzed LT crashes associated with the following permissive LT indications at 24 subject intersections located in eight states (Brehmer et al., 2003): green ball, flashing red arrow, flashing red ball, and flashing yellow ball.

-Three years of crash data were collected and the following four statistics were used to quantify crash rates: 1) average number of crashes per year per intersection, 2) the average number of crashes per year per 100 left-turning vehicles, 3) the average number of crashes per year per 100,000 left-turning times opposing through vehicles, and 4) the average rate for the intersection based only on left-turn crashes.
-Table 2-5 to Table 2-8 summarize the findings.
+Three years of crash data were collected, and the following four statistics were used to quantify crash rates: 1) average number of crashes per year per intersection, 2) the average number of crashes per year per 100 left-turning vehicles, 3) the average number of crashes per year per 100,000 left-turns multiplied by opposing through -vehicles, and 4) the average rate for the intersection based only on left-turn crashes.
+Table 2-6 to table 2-8 summarize the findings.

 City PPLT Indication Crash Rate

 Seattle Circular Flashing Yellow 0.75

 Cupertino Flashing Red Arrow 0.83

 Dover Flashing Red Arrow 0.85

-Portland Circular Green 1.04

-Orlando Circular Green 1.48

-Dallas Circular Green 2.06

-College Station Circular Green 2.53

-Oakland County Flashing Circular Red 2.92

-Table 2-5.
+Table 2-6.
 Ranking of PPLT performance based on crashes per year (NCHRP Report 493)